Time Travel with Orange Sourdough Swirl Bread

 3. Fold Dough

 Now “turn” your dough.
-First, dip a hand in the water, then reach in, grab the bottom edge of the dough and pull up, stretching it, and folding it on top of itself.
+First, dip a hand in the water, then reach in, grab the bottom edge of the dough, and pull up, stretching it, and folding it on top of itself.
 Do this four times all around the bowl.
-This all counts as one full “turn.”
-Let it sit covered for 30 minutes.
+This all counts as one full “turn.”* Let it sit covered for 30 minutes.
 Then turn your dough again.
 Let it sit covered for another 30 minutes.
 Turn your dough one final time.

-4. Bulk Rise
+4. Bulk Rise/Long Ferment

 Next, let the dough sit for its bulk rise (8-12 hours).